infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_understandable_ios.md

 ## Other understandable guidelines

-This section contains guidelines that may not applicable for the mobile (iOS) platform, or its criteria is a not the responsibility of the mobile team.
-Still, take into account that those guidelines needs to be satisfied.
+This section contains guidelines that may not be applicable to the mobile (iOS) platform or its criteria is not the responsibility of the mobile team.
+Still, take into account that those guidelines need to be satisfied.

 - [WCAG 3.2.6 Consistent Help - Level A](https://www.w3.org/WAI/WCAG22/quickref/#consistent-help)